boostcon/cppnow_code_of_conduct/attendee_procedure_for_incident_handling.md

 only at a victim's request.

-**2. Inform the Code of Conduct team of the incident.** Contact
-%%COC_TEAM_FULL_NAMES%% by emailing %%COC_EMAIL%% and inform them that an incident has occurred.
+**2. Inform the Code of Conduct team of the incident.** Contact Jon Kalb (Conference Chair), Bryce Adelstein Lelbach (Program Chair) and Jackie Kay by emailing [security@cppnow.org](mailto:security@cppnow.org) and inform them that an incident has occurred.
 All conference staff are familiar with the code of conduct and incident reporting procedure, and can assist you in contacting these individuals.

-**3. Report the details to the Code of Conduct team.** Provide
-%%COC_TEAM_FIRST_NAMES%% with a report describing the incident, preferably by email.
+**3. Report the details to the Code of Conduct team.** Provide Jon, Bryce and Jackie with a report describing the incident, preferably by email.
 All reports are confidential.

 Try to gather as much information as available, but do not interview people